-The success of the collaboration led to the creation of the Community Legal Center, a capital campaign to house providers of legal aid in one building – resulting in one-stop assistance for clients, more collaboration opportunities, and savings in rent, utilities and other shared costs.
+The success of the collaboration led to a capital campaign to the creation of the Community Legal Center, and later the James B. Lee Justice Center, to house these providers in one building – resulting in one-stop assistance for clients, more collaboration opportunities, and savings in rent, utilities and other shared costs.

 By joining forces, they were able to provide better outcomes for clients and a stable and consistent source of funding for those who cannot afford legal representation because of disability, poverty, age, migrant status, or race.

 Founded in 1976, Utah Legal Services (ULS) is a nonprofit law office committed to the simple principle that no Utahn be denied the right to equal justice because of poverty.
 ULS serves the entire state with offices in Salt Lake City, Ogden, Provo and St. George.

 Their work encompasses a wide range needs including family law, consumer law, and domestic violence.
 They also have attorneys that serve specific marginalized groups including legal migrant farm workers, American Indians and senior citizens.